HaxeFoundation/hscript/README.md

 trace(interp.execute(ast));
 </pre>

-In case or parse or runtime error an `hscript.Expr.Error` is throwed.
+In case of parse error an `hscript.Expr.Error` is throwed.
 You can use `parser.line` to know the line number.

 You can set some globaly accessible identifiers by using `interp.variables.set("name",value)`